cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

 ![conference family photo](/_public/images/past/cjs19-family-photo.jpg)

-CascadiaJS exists to educate and grow the web and AI community in the Pacific Northwest.
-We're constantly seeking new ways to make our community broader and more inclusive, so we're excited to work with our community to fund this year's Opportunity Scholarship Program.
+CascadiaJS exists to educate and grow the web and AI community in the Pacific Northwest, and we're constantly seeking new ways to make it broader and more inclusive.
+We're excited to work with our network and partners to fund this year's Opportunity Scholarship Program. **We offer at least partial funding to every qualified applicant who requests it so that ticket cost isn’t a barrier to attend.**

 <h2 id="requirements">Requirements</h2>